sdm-lang/rust-sdml/README.md

 | highlight | html-standalone     | **Complete** |
 | tags      |                     | Not started  |
 | check     |                     | Not started  |

+## License

+This package is released under the Apache License, Version 2.0.
+See LICENSE file for details.

 # Changes